-Sulfates are considered to be skin irritants.
-I have personally experienced this while using certain soaps which make my skin itchy and give rashes post-shower.
-SLES can also be contaminated with 1,4-dioxane, a human carcinogen.
+I have personally experienced this while using certain soaps that make my skin itchy and give rashes post-shower.

 How to spot?-look for Sodium Lauryl Sulfate(SLS), Sodium Laureth Sulfate(SLES), Ammonium Lauryl Sulfate(ALS), Ammonium Laureth Sulfate(ALES), Olefin Sulfonate.

 Alternatives– Lauryl Glucoside, Decyl Glucoside, Coco Glucoside, Capryl Glucoside, Disodium Laureth Sulfosuccinate(also a sulfate but mild), Saponified oils.

 Parabens are preservatives seen in a variety of food and beauty products for avoiding bacterial growth.
 Although there is no proven link to cancer, paraben mimics estrogen in the body.
 Henne, it is considered to be an endocrine disruptor.

 How to spot?
 Words ending in paraben- Ethylparaben, Methylparaben, Propylparaben, Butylparaben.

 Alternatives- Potassium Sorbate, Sodium Benzoate, Salinatural, Phenoxyethanol (Less than 1% concentration), TCLS, OLG, citric acid